Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Simply put: how many marketing dollars did you put into acquiring a new customer?
 Yes, this includes both paid promotion and the overhead cost of paying your marketing department.
 This KPI is crucial for understanding your marketing budget and planning finances down the road.

 Needless to say, this KPI plays into the cost to acquire a new customer.
-After all of the time that your marketing (and sales) team put into closing a prospect, it’s important to understand (and measure) how many of those leads then go on to become a customer.
+After all of the time that your marketing (and sales) team put into closing a prospect, it’s important to understand (and measure using a marketing automation dashboard) how many of those leads then go on to become a customer.
 Which then leads into the next metric…

 Recommended Dashboard: Pipeline Performance